 Keep hazardous energy under control with the help of TRADESAFE’s lockout tagout kits.
 These kits come with an assortment of lock out tag out devices that all work together to ensure that the workplace remains safe and free of injuries.

-Choose among different kits that include different combinations of lockout tagout devices.
+Choose among different kits that include different combinations of LOTO devices.
 You’ll be able to get your hands on collections of padlocks, circuit breaker locks, plug locks, inspection tags, hasps, and other useful devices.
-Each item in the kit is guaranteed to be completely reliable and, of course, compliant with OSHA 1919.147.
+Each item in the kit is guaranteed to be completely reliable and OSHA compliant.